OpenEvalProject/evals/manuscripts/elife-82676/v1/manuscript.md

 For experiments where DGS-NTA(Ni) lipids were used to coordinate His-tagged protein to the bilayers, the protein was added at the desired incubation concentration and left at room temperature for 40 min.
 The chambers were then washed with 600 µL HBS gently by hand and incubated for 20 more minutes at room temperature.
 They were then again washed with 600 µL HBS.
 Finally, they were washed with 100 µL imaging buffer containing 100 µg/mL BSA or β-Casein (depending on the blocking agent that was used initially) and 10 mM BME in HBS.

-## Microscopy
+### Microscopy

 Total internal reflection fluorescence adsorption experiments were carried out and collected on a Nikon Eclipse Ti-inverted microscope (Nikon, Tokyo, Japan) with 100 x objective and Andor iXon electron-multiplying charge-coupled device (EMCCD) camera (Oxford Instruments), as previously described (Bhattacharyya et al., 2020).
 Adsorption curves were acquired with 15 second intervals with a laser power of 0.5–1 mW and exposure time of 75 ms, and data are displayed as a difference intensity, where the baseline for a given sample was calculated from the average of the four frames preceding Grb2 addition.

 Single-molecule traces were recorded as described previously (Lin et al., 2020).
 Btk was allowed to equilibrate with the supported-lipid bilayers for 30 min before imaging.
 This was determined to be sufficient for Btk to equilibrate on the bilayers based on previous work with the PH-TH module alone (Chung et al., 2019).
 Movies were recorded at exposure time of 20 ms, magnification of ×1.5 on ×100 objective, and laser power of 20 mW.
 Five or more traces of 500–600 frames were collected at various places across the sample.

 Fluorescent molecules in these movies were tracked using the TrackMate plugin from Fiji (Image J) (Tinevez et al., 2017).
 Particles were identified using the difference of Gaussian detector.
 Tracking parameters were kept consistent across experiments, 0.5 µm diameter spot size, threshold of 100 (determined by visual inspection), particle links determined using simple linear assignment problem tracker, with linking distance maximum of 1.5 µm, a maximum frame gap of 2, and maximum gap distance of 1.5 µm.
 An immobile fraction of fluorescent Btk was always observed, and this fraction was included in the analysis and showed minimal change across samples.
 Tracks were analyzed by calculating a step-size distribution for all tracked particles.
 In order to ensure that step size was sufficiently long compared to the camera pixel size, we calculated the step-size distribution for four different time delays (every 2 frames, 3 frames, 4 frames, and 5 frames).
 To prevent over-counting, these data were drawn from skips within the original dataset.
-The full data-set, including all time delays, was then fit to a three-component diffusion model:ρ(r,τ, D)=∑i=03αir2Dτe-r24Dτ
+The full data-set, including all time delays, was then fit to a three-component diffusion model:

+$$
+ρ(r,\tau, D)=\sumi=03\alpha_{i}\frac{r}{2D\tau}e^{\frac{-r^{2}}{4D\tau}}
+$$

-Where r is molecular displacement, τ represents the delay time, D is the diffusion coefficient, and αi is the contribution from each component.
+Where r is molecular displacement, τ represents the delay time, D is the diffusion coefficient, and $\alpha_{i}$ is the contribution from each component.
 The fastest diffusion coefficient is reported, as the other two remain consistent across all Btk concentrations.
 Error reported is the standard deviation determined from the fit distribution.
 Examples of the step-size distributions and their corresponding fits can be found in Figure 4—figure supplement 3.

-## Sample preparation for liquid chromatography-mass spectrometry
+### Sample preparation for liquid chromatography-mass spectrometry

 Two 20 µL reactions were prepared with His6-SUMO-Plcg2 peptide (35 µM), Grb2 (3.5 µM), 4% PIP3 lipid vesicles (250 µM), tris-buffered saline (0.25%), magnesium chloride (10 mM), ATP (1 mM), and sodium vanadate (1 mM), using gel-filtration buffer (25 mM Tris, pH 8.0, 150 mM sodium chloride, 1 mM TCEP, and 5% glycerol) for all dilutions.
 Btk (3.5 µM) was added to one of the two reactions and both aliquots were incubated at room temperature for 1 hr.
 Reactions were quenched by addition of urea (4 M) and DTT (6.2 mM) followed by a 55 °C incubation for 20 min.
 Samples were then alkylated with iodoacetamide (12.9 mM) for 30 min in the dark at room temperature.
 Following this incubation, samples were digested overnight at room temperature in a buffer containing tris (50 mM, pH 8.0), calcium chloride (1 mM), and mass-spectrometry grade trypsin (0.01 mg/mL, Trypsin/Lys-C Mix, Mass Spec Grade, Promega, catalog no. V5071).

-## Liquid chromatography-mass spectrometry
+### Liquid chromatography-mass spectrometry

 Samples of trypsin-digested proteins were analyzed using a liquid chromatography (LC) system (1200 series, Agilent Technologies, Santa Clara, CA) that was connected in line with an LTQ-Orbitrap-XL mass spectrometer equipped with an electrospray ionization (ESI) source (Thermo Fisher Scientific, Waltham, MA).
 The LC system contained the following modules: G1322A solvent degasser, G1311A quaternary pump, G1316A thermostatted column compartment, and G1329A autosampler unit (Agilent).
 The LC column compartment was equipped with a Zorbax 300 SB-C8 column (length: 150 mm, inner diameter: 1.0 mm, particle size: 3.5 µm, part number: 863630–906, Agilent).
 Acetonitrile, formic acid (Optima LC-MS grade, 99.5+%, Fisher, Pittsburgh, PA), and water purified to a resistivity of 18.2 MΩ·cm (at 25 °C) using a Milli-Q Gradient ultrapure water purification system (Millipore, Billerica, MA) were used to prepare LC mobile phase solvents.
 Solvent A was 99.9% water/0.1% formic acid and solvent B was 99.9% acetonitrile/0.1% formic acid (volume/volume).
 The elution program consisted of isocratic flow at 1% (volume/volume) B for 2 min, a linear gradient to 35% B over 30 min, a linear gradient to 95% B over 1 min, isocratic flow at 95% B for 5 min, a linear gradient to 1% B over 1 min, and isocratic flow at 1% B for 21 min, at a flow rate of 120 µL/min.
 The column compartment was maintained at 40 °C and the sample injection volume was 10 µL.
 External mass calibration was performed in the positive ion mode using the Pierce LTQ ESI positive ion calibration solution (catalog number 88322, Thermo Fisher Scientific) prior to running samples.
 Full-scan, high-resolution mass spectra were acquired in the positive ion mode over the range of mass-to-charge ratio (m/z)=340–1800 using the Orbitrap mass analyzer, in profile format, with a mass resolution setting of 60,000 (at m/z=400, measured at full width at half-maximum peak height).
 In the data-dependent mode, the ten most intense ions exceeding an intensity threshold of 10,000 raw ion counts were selected from each full-scan mass spectrum for tandem mass spectrometry (MS/MS) analysis using collision-induced dissociation (CID).
 MS/MS spectra were acquired using the linear ion trap, in centroid format, with the following parameters: isolation width 3 m/z units, normalized collision energy 28%, default charge state 3, activation Q 0.25, and activation time 30 ms. Real-time charge state screening was enabled to exclude unassigned charge states from MS/MS analysis.
 To avoid the occurrence of redundant MS/MS measurements, real-time dynamic exclusion was enabled to preclude re-selection of previously analyzed precursor ions, with the following parameters: repeat count 2, repeat duration 10 s, exclusion list size 500, exclusion duration 60 s, and exclusion mass width ±10 parts per million.
 Data acquisition was controlled using Xcalibur software (version 2.0.7, Thermo Fisher Scientific).
 Raw data files were searched against the amino acid sequences of the Btk, Grb2, and His6-Sumo-eGFP-Plcg2 proteins using Proteome Discoverer software (version 1.3, SEQUEST algorithm, Thermo Fisher Scientific), for tryptic peptides (i.e. peptides resulting from cleavage C-terminal to arginine and lysine residues, not N-terminal to proline residues) with up to two missed cleavages and carbamidomethylcysteine, dehydrocysteine (i.e. cystine), methionine sulfoxide and phosphotyrosine as dynamic post-translational modifications.
 Assignments were validated by manual inspection of MS/MS spectra.

-## Reconstitution of LAT phase preparation on supported-lipid bilayers
+### Reconstitution of LAT phase preparation on supported-lipid bilayers

 LAT was reconstituted on supported-lipid bilayers as described (Huang et al., 2017b).
 Supported-lipid bilayers were prepared as described above with 30 nM His6-Hck and 150 nM His6-LAT-Alexa Fluor 555 on a 4% DGS-NTA(Ni), 96% DOPC.
 The LAT was phosphorylated by including 1 mM ATP and 10 mM MgCl2 in the imaging buffer and incubating for 20 min before adding other components.
 The components of the LAT signaling cluster were added sequentially along with 1 nM Btk T403AzF-Cy5 (Btk-Cy5).
 In one condition, Btk-Cy5 was added alone to the phosphorylated LAT containing bilayers, in another condition 5.8 µM Grb2 and 1 nM Btk-Cy5 were added together, and in a third condition 5.8 µM Grb2, 1.45 µM SOS-PRR and 1 nM Btk-Cy5 were all added together (Figure 5A).
 For the final condition, the bilayers were allowed to incubate for 1 hr to promote formation of the condensed-phase LAT domains.
 We note that fluorescently labeled SOS-PRR cannot be recruited to supported-lipid bilayers containing Btk alone (Figure 5—figure supplement 1).
 Multiple traces of Btk diffusion were recorded and analyzed as described above for single molecule tracking.